Hi-Salt Salinity Tolerant Alfalfa – an improved option for yield and quality in saline soils

 Alforex® Hi-Salt Salinity Tolerant Alfalfa

-Alforex has developed salinity tolerant varieties that reduce the impact of salinity by 2.0 to 3.0 Soil electrical conductivity (EC) points.
-For a field with EC measurements approaching EC 4.0, the expected 35% seedling mortality and 15% yield loss can be reduced to a negligible amount.** For fields with even higher levels of salinity, varieties with the salinity tolerant trait have allowed producers to plant alfalfa in areas where it was otherwise thought to be impossible.
+Alforex has developed salinity tolerant alfalfa varieties that reduce the impact of salinity by 2.0 to 3.0 soil electrical conductivity (EC) points.
+For a field with EC measurements approaching EC 4.0, the expected seedling mortality is 35% and yield may be reduced by 15% for conventional alfalfa.
+Where as planting a Hi-Salt salinity tolerant alfalfa can reduce losses to a negligible amount.** In addition, in fields with even higher levels of salinity, planting varieties with the salinity tolerant trait have allowed producers to grow alfalfa in areas where it was thought to be impossible.

 Hi-Salt salinity tolerant alfalfa varieties, like PGI 908-S, CISCO II, AFX 457 and Rugged offer growers a new tool for production regions affected by salinity.
 These varieties raise the salinity threshold over unimproved varieties to maximize seasonal forage yield.

 Salinity is a natural byproduct of irrigated and dryland agriculture in low rainfall areas.
 Over time, soluble salts move upward in the soil profile.
 When rainfall or irrigation are not sufficient to leach accumulating soluble salts from the root zone salinity rises.
 As a result, the rise in salinity begins to interfere with crop growth.